greenwyrt/plover2CAT/docs/reference/menu.md

 ### The Tools Menu

+- Styling: Show Styling pane if hidden.
+- Page Format: Show Page Format pane if hidden.
-- Find/Replace Pane: Shows Find and Replace pane if hidden.
+- Find/Replace Pane: Show Find and Replace pane if hidden.
+- Paragraph: Show Paragraph pane if hidden.
-- Spellcheck: Shows Spellcheck pane if hidden
+- Spellcheck: Show Spellcheck pane if hidden.
-- Steno Search: Shows Steno Search pane if hidden
+- Steno Search: Show Steno Search pane if hidden.
+- Text to Speech: Show Text to Speech pane if hidden.
+- *Online Search*: open browser with selected text to search for various services.

 ### The Preferences Menu